Your Alaskan Adventures

 1. Explore Hatcher Pass

 This is easily one of the best places to explore if you're looking to spend some time outside.
-You can go explore Independence Mine, head out on one of the many hikes, enjoy the cool alpine lakes, or visit the adorable Hatcher Pass Lodge.
+You can go explore Independence Mine, head out on one of the many hikes in the area, enjoy the cool alpine lakes, or visit the adorable Hatcher Pass Lodge and have a meal with an amazing view.

 Picture